Daniele Polencic

 As soon as it wishes to make a request, it should:

-The steps above are valid for WebSockets connections as well as gRPC and AMQP.
+And the steps above are valid for WebSockets connections, gRPC, and AMQP.

 You could extract that logic in a separate library and share it with all apps.